 Introduction

-This is partly an overview page with links to more detailed advice either to relevant blog posts or pages (which may also listed under "Tips").
+This is partly an overview page with links to more detailed advice either to relevant blog posts or pages.

 Planning for 2021 was undertaken in January and February due to general uncertainly about the 2021 season and in particular the Jester Baltimore Challenge.
 (See my post "Time to revise plans for 2021?")